Welcome to your DMA Member information page related to entry to the DMA.

 Are you enforcing that visitors wear masks?

-- In accordance with CDC recommendations and Dallas County regulations, we are requiring all Museum staff and visitors to wear masks or face coverings while visiting the Museum.
+- In accordance with CDC recommendations, we require all Museum staff and Visitors to wear masks or face coverings while visiting the Museum.
 We ask for your cooperation so we can help ensure the health and safety of everyone that enters our building.
-If you do not have your own mask, we are happy to provide one for you.
+If you do not have your own mask or face covering, we are happy to provide one for you.
+Visitors who refuse to wear a mask will be denied entry to the Museum.

 How will you enforce social distancing in the galleries and interior spaces?

 - The Museum has instituted a number of protocols to ensure visitors and staff can follow social distancing guidelines, including timed ticketing, capping the number of visitors on-site at any one time and within each gallery space, and installing signage and visual reminders throughout the Museum.
-We strongly encourage all visitors to abide by the CDC recommendations and Dallas County regulations for the safety and well-being of all.
+We strongly encourage all visitors to abide by the CDC recommendations for the the safety and well-being of all.

 Other institutions are not operating their shops currently, why are you?

-- The number of people, inclusive of staff, allowed in the gift shop at one time will be limited to 6 and there will be hand sanitizing stations available.
-Contactless payment will be required.
+- The number of people, inclusive of staff, allowed in the DMA Store at one time is limited to 10, and hand sanitizing stations are available.
+Contactless payment is required.

 Other institutions are not operating their food service currently, why are you?